By Patrick Shaw Stewart

 - M4 predicts that respiratory illness will be more common in the winter because, as the temperature drops, viruses that are present in our respiratory tracts will become more active.
 In spring, when the temperature rises, they will become less active.
 In the case of rhinovirus, it was recently shown that the virus then remained dormant (or hidden, anyway) over the summer [ref.
 4].

 I must also comment from personal experience that it’s noticeable that if you pick up a cold in the tropics and return to the UK it often goes to the lungs and tends to be particularly nasty and unusually persistent!
+Note that studies show that influenza moves from hot climates to cold ones more frequently than it moves in the opposite direction [ref.5, check out Extended Data Figure 3].

 - According to M4, the reason for the failure of the classic 1950s and 60s experiments to show an effect of chilling was most likely the investigators’ choice of viral strains.
 They generally used ‘‘pedigree” strains that were passed from volunteers to subsequent batches of volunteers in later experiments.
 These pedigree strains may have lost part of their temperature sensitivity (particularly with regard to the early steps of infection, binding and cell entry) because the investigators may have accidentally or deliberately selected strains that gave colds quickly.